lorimv/application_tracker/README.md

 Clean set_follow_up(), find out if creating services or passing services as args is best practice

-Implement global credential object to build service, and allow user to store their login (Singleton, and then pickle object? is that even possible? figure out)
+Properly implement global credential object to build service instead of __init__.py

 Getting dates from spreadsheets doesn't get the year.
 The spreadsheet displays month/date, but stores month/date/year when accessed in browser.
 However api